syzygyexe/E-commerce/readme.md

 NODE_ENV = development
 ```

-## Set-up your MongoDB and PayPal Sandbox API
+## Set-Up Your MongoDB and PayPal Sandbox API
 Fill-in your Mongo URI inside of the .env file.
 <br>
 Fill-in your PayPal Sandbox Client ID.